zoldax/NHSuite/README.md

 ## 📝 Notes

-Always test any modifications in a safe environment.
+Always test any modifications in a safe and non production environment.
 Do backups !

+This Python tool, NHSuite, has been developed through countless hours of hard work and dedication.
+We are pleased to offer it to the community as a free and open-source resource, a testament to our commitment to supporting and enhancing our QRadar community.

 Please consult IBM Guidelines for building a Network hierarchy : https://www.ibm.com/docs/en/qradar-on-cloud?topic=hierarchy-guidelines-defining-your-network